OntimizeWeb/docs/_o_components/09-o-list-picker.component.md

 ### Support JDBC UUID <span class='menuitem-badge'>new<span>

 Ontimize web now supports the JDBC **UUID** sql type.
-To indicate that a combo column is of type UUID, all you have to do is to set `sql-type="UUID"`  in the `o-combo` component as indicated in the following example.
+To indicate that a combo column is of type UUID, all you have to do is to set `sql-type="UUID"`  in the `o-list-picker` component as indicated in the following example.

 ```html
     <o-form #form ...>